Angelov9004/Telegram-BOT/README.md

 /start

 Shows interactive buttons (status, reboot, shutdown).

 Shell Commands

 Once authenticated, you can send any shell command (e.g., uptime, ls, df -h) and the output will be sent back to the chat.
 Auto Alerts

 Every 5 minutes, the bot checks:

    CPU usage > 90%

    RAM usage > 90%

    Disk usage > 90%

 If any threshold is exceeded, it notifies the authorized user.
    Security

-Only one authorized user (from .env) can use the bot.
+   Only one authorized user (defined in .env) can use the bot.

-Command output is limited to 4000 characters.
+   Output is limited to 4000 characters per message.

    All shell commands are logged to /var/log/telegram_bot.log.

 Requirements

    Linux-based system

    Python 3.8+

-lm-sensors (optional for temperature readings):
+   (Optional) Temperature support:

     sudo apt install lm-sensors
     sudo sensors-detect

+   Choose YES to all ,  Y !

 Create a systemd Service

     sudo nano /etc/systemd/system/sysbot.service

-Paste this content:
+   Paste inside this :

      [Unit]
      Description=SysBot Telegram Bot